Weekly in-class teacher assistance

 Taking initiative and responsibility

-Students who are 14 years or older and have an interested in teaching are encouraged to participate in our T.E.AM program.
-Students assist alongside Crossings faculty in a variety of class levels and styles, and are evaluated throughout the year by their T.E.A.M mentor/teacher.
+Students who are 13 years or older, enrolled in Ballet, Modern & Jazz, and have an interested in teaching are encouraged to participate in our T.E.AM Program.
+Students assist alongside Crossings faculty in a variety of class levels and styles and are evaluated throughout the year by their T.E.A.M mentor/teacher.
 This highly informative and practical program provides students with a deep understanding of pedagogical practices and mentorship.
-Students who are interested in pursuing a career in dance teaching gain first hand experience to explore and hone their skills.
+Students who are interested in pursuing a career in dance teaching gain first-hand experience to explore and hone their skills.
+Past T.E.A.M students have found they were well prepared for University dance programs and Teaching Associates in ISTD and RAD.

 Further details regarding each role will be discussed individually between the T.E.A.M teacher and student.